-Our work is most closely related to RepLKNet\cite{RepKLNet} and GFNet \cite{GFNet}.
-Both these methods and our proposed ParC focus on enlarging the effective receptive field, but our proposed op is different from the following perspectives: 1) Our ParC uses learnable position embeddings to keep the result feature map position sensitive.
-This is important for location sensitive tasks such as semantic segmentation and object detection.
-Experiments in ablation study also verify this point.
-2) Our ParC adopts light weight designs.
-RepLKNet use heavy 2D convolution kernels, and GFNet use a learnable complex weight matrix with shape $2CHW$, while ours uses two one dimensional convolutions, reducing the kernels to $CH$ or $CW$.
-3) Different from RepLKNet and GFNet which emphasis network designs holistically, our proposed ParC is a new basic operator, which can be inserted into ViTs and ConvNets in a plug-and-play manner.
-Our experimental results in Section~\ref{subsection:experiment_vit} and \ref{subsection:experiment_convnet} verifies this point.
-In addition, we also propose Fast-ParC, which further broaden the usage scenario of ParC.
+Our work is most closely related to RepLKNet~\citep{RepKLNet} and GFNet~\citep{GFNet}.
+Both these methods and our proposed ParC focus on enlarging the effective receptive field, but our proposed op is different from the following perspectives: 1) Our ParC uses learnable position embedding to keep the result feature map position sensitive.
+This is important for location-sensitive tasks such as semantic segmentation and object detection.
+Experiments in ablation studies also verify this point.
+2) Our ParC adopts lightweight designs.
+RepLKNet applies large two-dimensional convolution kernels up to 31$\times$31, and GFNet adopts a learnable complex weight matrix with shape $2CHW$, while our ParC operation only needs two one-dimensional convolutions, reducing the parameters to $\frac{1}{2}C(H+W)$.
+3) Different from RepLKNet and GFNet, which emphasize network designs holistically, our proposed ParC is a new basic operator that can be inserted into ViTs and ConvNets in a plug-and-play manner.
+Our experimental results in Section~\ref{subsection:experiment_vit} and \ref{subsection:experiment_convnet} verify this point.
+In addition, we also propose Fast-ParC, which further broadens the usage scenario of ParC.